-The first to shoot cotton seeds in the course of the experiment, China Space Agency publishes photos on Tuesday.
-The success of the experiment was announced by Professor Liu Hanlong, the head of the experiment, without specifying when exactly the seeds sprouted.
-According to him, in addition to cotton, seeds of rapeseed and potatoes sprouted.
+The first in the experiment to sprout cotton seeds, photos published on Tuesday by the China Space Agency.
+Professor Liu Hanlong, the head of the experiment, announced the success of the experiment, without specifying when exactly the seeds germinated.
+According to him, in addition to cotton, rapeseed and potato seeds sprouted.

 “We paid attention to future survival in space,” Liu notes.
 “Data on how these plants behave under low gravity will allow us to lay the foundations for the future creation of a space base.”

 It was these species that were selected due to their small size and ability to grow in a confined space.
 In addition, they are quite resistant to environmental conditions.
 The container that contains the plants is equipped with a control system that maintains a temperature of about 25 ° C and lighting similar to earth.
 It reliably protects plants and eggs of flies from temperature extremes and radiation.

 Liu explains that the selected plants and insects are producers, consumers and reducers.
 Producers are producers of food, which all other organisms then eat.
 Consumers are consumers of organic substances.
 Reducing agents (destructors) are reducing agents.
 They return substances from dead organisms again to inanimate nature, decomposing organic matter into simple inorganic compounds and elements.